SarpongAbasimi/CV/README.md

 > Michael Jordans once said, "**Talent wins games, but teamwork and intelligence win championships**" and he is perfectly right.
 Having played competitive football for three years, I know the importance of collaborating and working effectively together with others to achieve a common goal.
 Over the years I  have demonstrated this skill by working with engineers from diverse background to develop a guide for Small Medium Enterprises to implement industry 4.0 across their supply chain.

 - **Problem Solving**
 > I am a natural problem solver.
-I enjoy getting to the root cause of problems using Lean Six Sigma methodologies and finding the most effective appraoch to solve them, it gives me great satisfaction.
-During my spare time, when I am not reading , I like to solve [programming challenges](https://www.codewars.com/users/SarpongAbasimi).
+I enjoy getting to the root cause of problems using Lean Six Sigma methodologies and finding the most effective approach to solve them, it gives me great satisfaction.
+During my spare time, when I am not reading, I like to solve[programming challenges](https://www.codewars.com/users/SarpongAbasimi).

 - **Enthusiast**